 - 1 tablespoon red wine vinegar

-Before you plan to make the soup: place the beans in a large bowl.
+- Before you plan to make the soup: place the beans in a large bowl.
 Pick them over to remove any debris.
 Cover with cool water by at least 1 inch.
-Let stand overnight at room temperature or in the refrigerator.
+Let soak overnight at room temperature or in the refrigerator.

 - When you are ready to cook the soup: drain the beans into a colander and rinse them well.
 Set aside.

-In a large pot or Dutch oven over low heat, cook the bacon over medium low, stirring it occasionally until the fat has rendered and the bacon is crisp, about 8 minutes (be patient; low and slow is the name of the game here!).
-With a slotted spoon, remove the bacon to a plate and set aside, leaving the drippings in the pot.
+- In a large pot or Dutch oven over low heat, cook the bacon over medium-low, stirring it occasionally until the fat has rendered and the bacon is crisp, about 8 minutes (be patient; low and slow is the name of the game here!).
+With a slotted spoon, remove the bacon to a plate and set it aside, leaving the drippings in the pot.
 If using olive oil instead, simply warm the oil in the pot.

 - Increase the heat to medium.
 Add the onion and cook until it begins to soften, about 3 minutes.
 Add the garlic, carrots, and celery.
 Stir and cook until the carrots just begin to soften, about 5 minutes.